willdurand/gameboy-breakout-board/README.md

 # gameboy-breakout-board

 A simple breakout board for [this GameBoy connector](https://www.aliexpress.com/item/32832493101.html).
+The board has been designed to be manufactured by JLCPCB.

 :warning: This board hasn't been tested yet.